-At Audio Dimensions, we’re dedicated to creating the best listening experience possible in your Oklahoma City home using high-end audio.
+At Bravas (formerly Audio Dimensions), we’re dedicated to creating the best listening experience possible in your Oklahoma City home using high-end audio.
 But what does “high-end” really mean, and how do you go about building a high-end audio system?
 By the time you’re done reading this blog, you will know what you need to enjoy high-end audio in your house.

 THE ABSOLUTE BASICS